Request council information

 Unless otherwise indicated, information published on our website is made available for re-use subject to licence terms.

 Help and advice

-Please contact us if you need advice about making your request for council information or if you need help you to put your request in writing.
+Please contact us if you need advice about making a request for council information, or if you need help to put your request in writing.

 Information we do and do not hold

 Some information will be held by us, but you may need to contact another local authority, parish council or a private company.

 Statistics about Freedom of Information Requests and Environmental Information Regulation requests are available to view.